H1Jam/Bind/README.md

 ![license](https://img.shields.io/github/license/H1Jam/Bind)
 # Bind: C++ UI Toolkit for Arduino

 **Bind** is a C++ UI toolkit for Arduino, allowing developers to create interactive user interfaces seamlessly integrated into their Arduino projects.
-In other words, it facilitates the generation of UI components on an Android screen through MCU code.
-By using Bind you can display data using text, charts, and gauges, and captur user inputs through an array of *interactive elements* such as buttons, checkboxes, joysticks, sliders, and color pickers.
+In other words, it facilitates the generation of UI components on an Android screen (BindCanvas) through MCU code.
+By using Bind you can display data using text, charts, gauges, maps, and many more, and also capture user inputs through an array of *interactive elements* such as buttons, checkboxes, joysticks, sliders, and color pickers.

 | ![App Sample](./img/demo_app.png) Sample app created by Bind| ![App Demo](./img/demo_app2.png) Sample app created by Bind|
 |:---:|:---:|